artie-l/pump-probe-experiment-control/py37/README.md

 # What to be changed in the future
 Since I am at the last year of my PhD, there is almost no time prioritize the following things.
 Nevertheless, following features are still in plans, and might be released in the near future:

-1. The Newport XPS python drivers, as it is the only thing that forces this program to be run with Python 2.7.
-   * The good candidate is here: https://github.com/pyepics/newportxps.
-It should require only the modification of `tools_initialization.py` file.
-2. First-launch setup window, to configure the LIA and DelayLines, in order not to mess with the .py files.
+1. First-launch setup window, to configure the LIA and DelayLines, in order not to mess with the .py files.
-3. The Windows/Linux installer.
+2. The Windows/Linux installer.

 # Supplementary information and Troubleshooting
 This section should be reffered to if one has some problems with the software, wants to add/modify some GUI elements.